icgrp/bert/docs/tutorials/huffman/huffman.md

 * Mention the on button and reset button on board
 * Mention compiling BERT with -O3 (Perhaps find a way for SDK to only compile BERT -O3)
 * Section on how to Debug

+# Stuff That May Not Necessarily Belong Here in the Tutorial But Which We Don't Want to Lose
+TODO: *JAMES* - review:
+* Create a .dcp file for the fully complete placed and routed design.
+  Command below assumes this is called  `design.dcp`
+* Run: `.gen.sh -gen design.dcp designHeaderName`
+* This should create `deignHeaderName.h` and `designHeaderName.c` that will
+  be used with BERT applications below.
+This is what is being referred to whenever the docs generically mention `mydesign.h`.